precice/openfoam-adapter/docs/README.md

 [^7]: Tina Vladimirova.
 Design, implementation, and validation of a volume coupling extension for the OpenFOAM-preCICE adapter.
 IDP report, School of Computation, Information and Technology, Technical University of Munich, 2023.<br/>
 URL: https://mediatum.ub.tum.de/1734883

-{% disclaimer %}
-This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.
-{% enddisclaimer %}